ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 ```

-To stub a JsonP response in a test environment, in addition to `watchScriptSrc`, we need the following:
+To stub a JSONP response in a test environment, in addition to `watchScriptSrc`, we need the following:

-- `stubJsonPResponse`/`restoreJsonPResponses`: Just like the example above, as part of the public api, we'll need a way for the user to stub specific JsonP responses with custom fixture data before each test and restore the default implementation after each test is run.
+- `stubJSONPResponse`/`restoreJSONPResponses`: Just like the example above, as part of the public api, we'll need a way for the user to stub specific JSONP responses with custom fixture data before each test and restore the default implementation after each test is run.
 - `conditionallySwapSrc`: We saw this in `watchScriptSrc`.
-To implement, we'll check regular expression patterns set in `stubJsonPResponse` and replace the `src` if a match is found.
+To implement, we'll check regular expression patterns set in `stubJSONPResponse` and replace the `src` if a match is found.
-- `fakeJsonPResponseURL`: We will need a way to create a replacement url that will call the provided callback with the fixture data.
+- `fakeJSONPResponseURL`: We will need a way to create a replacement url that will call the provided callback with the fixture data.
-- `extractQueryParams`: Lastly, to get a reference to the JsonP callback function we'll need some kind of utility to extract query params from a url.
+- `extractQueryParams`: Lastly, to get a reference to the JSONP callback function we'll need some kind of utility to extract query params from a url.

 Let's get started!

-#### `stubJsonPResponse`/`restoreJsonPResponses`
+#### `stubJSONPResponse`/`restoreJSONPResponses`
 We'll store the url patterns we want to stub along with the intended fixture data using a cool [ES6 `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) structure for a few reasons:

 1. You can use regular expressions as keys! (stay tuned for why that's cool)